marmendo/dockermonster/README.md

 *STEP 2 - Create OSE Project*

-- Create a new app
+- Create a new app running the following command

-oc new-app git://github.com/marmendo/dockermonster
+   $ oc new-app git://github.com/marmendo/dockermonster

    After some seconds it will launch a builder

-Note: If something goes wrong you can delete dockermonster using: oc delete all --all -n dockermonster
+Note: If something goes wrong you can delete dockermonster using:

+    $ oc delete all --all -n dockermonster